Chart Color Schemes

 North St Marys is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 North St Marys' dwelling structure, as per the latest Census, consisted of 96.3% houses and 3.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in North St Marys was at 21.9%, with mortgaged dwellings at 22.5% and rented ones at 55.6%.
+This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in North St Marys stood at 21.9%, with mortgaged dwellings at 22.5% and rented ones at 55.6%.
 The median monthly mortgage repayment was $1,800, below Sydney metro's average of $2,427.
 Median weekly rent in North St Marys was $340, compared to Sydney metro's $470.
 Nationally, North St Marys' mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing